aragon/hack/docs/guides-agent-app.md

 1. The address or name of an Aragon DAO.
 2. The name of an Aragon app.

-So to install the Agent app run:
+So in our case, to install the Agent app, we'll run:

 ```
 dao install <your organisation name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/